 Before becoming the Executive Director of Information Technology and Chief Information Officer in 2023, Lederman served as the University's Director of Enterprise Applications.
 Lederman has led VU's IT modernization and digital transformation.
 She has been instrumental in launching the new VU-X internal portal and app, as well as multiple other software tools.
 She also founded the inaugural VU Women IN Tech Symposium and Showcase in 2024.
 Lederman demonstrates a deep commitment to community service and is a dedicated volunteer for United Way's Day of Caring, consistently giving time and effort to support impactful initiatives.
 Her qualifications include a range of credentials, including IT, cybersecurity, and project management certifications, a Master of Business Administration with a concentration in IT Management from Western Governors University, a Bachelor of Science in Management from the University of Phoenix, and an Associate of Science in Computer Programming from VU.

-Ivy Tech Seeks \$35 Million From Indiana Assembly For Expansion
+Ivy Tech Seeks \$35 Million From Indiana Assembly For Expansion JANUARY 2025 contributions."
 Ivy Tech has included a \$35 million expansion and renovation capital proposal for the Evansville campus as part of its biennial budget request to the Indiana General Assembly.
 If funded by the legislature, the project will help meet the educational, workforce and technology needs of Southwest Indiana by accommodating an existing need for more space for healthcare instruction and handson learning and the increasing and evolving automotive technology needs in this region.
 It also plans for future growth in high demand programs like Smart Manufacturing and Digital Integration.
-The Evansville service area, which includes the counties of Vanderburgh, Warrick, Posey, Gibson, Pike, Daviess, Knox, Spencer, Perry and Dubois, has experienced increasing growth year over year for the last several years - from 10,155 to last year's 11,886 - and this realignment is a critical need to support this growth to reach Ivy Tech Evansville's goal of 10% of the recruitable population in this region.
-The proposed expansion is expected to increase enrollment by more than 620 students and increase credentials by more than 460 per year.
+The Evansville service area, which includes the counties of Vanderburgh, Warrick, Posey, Gibson, Pike, Daviess, Knox, Spencer, Perry and Dubois, has experienced increasing growth year over year for the last several years - from 10,155 to last is a critical need to support this growth to reach Ivy Tech Evansville's goal of 10% of the recruitable population in this region.
+The proposed expansion is expected to increase enrollment by more than 620 stumore than 460 per year.
+This project aligns the college's strategic plan with goals of Indiana leadership, the Indiana Economic Development Commission, as well as needs identified by TalentEVV, OCRA HELP initiatives and READI proposals.
+Specific industry impacts include: Healthcare: 1,196 jobs Advanced Manufacturing: 2,500 Transportation & Logistics: 850 It also plans for new lab space for the Entrepreneurship Program, now capped at 25 students, but with growing interest; Visual Communications renovation of darkroom space into usable lab space, demolition of adjacent space to the main campus, now used for various college classrooms and offices, upgrade of outdoor activity spaces and the current auditorium; as well as a re-imagination of the school's library.
+The proposed expansion is expected to increase enrollment by more than 600 students and increase credentials by more than 450 per year.
+USI Homecoming To Celebrate The Screaming Twenties JANUARY 2025 On Saturday, February 8, USI Alumni Engagement and Volunteer The University of Southern Indicoming website.